Edward Harrigan

 Edward Harrigan (October 26, 1844 – June 6, 1911) was an Irish-American actor, singer, dancer, playwright, lyricist and theater producer who, together with Tony Hart (as Harrigan & Hart), formed one of the most celebrated theatrical partnerships of the 19th century.
 His career began in minstrelsy and variety but progressed to the production of multi-act plays full of singing, dancing and physical comedy, making Harrigan one of the founding fathers of modern American musical theatre.

 Early years

 Harrigan was born at Corlear's Hook in Lower Manhattan, New York City.
 He was one of 13 children, only four of whom lived past infancy.
-Their father was a Protestant from Newfoundland, and their mother was described as "a Protestant Yankee".
+Their father, William Harrington was a shipyard worker from Newfoundland, and their mother, Ellenn Ann Rogers, was from Charlestown, Massachusetts; both were Protestants.

 After Harrigan's parents divorced when he was 18, he worked at caulking ships, and his work eventually took him to San Francisco.
 As a pastime, he wrote new lyrics to existing melodies, and the result found popularity with his fellow workers.